You may also like our guide to

 ON-LINE JOB SITES (what they’re good for and what they’re not)

-One thing you should never do, except as an absolute last resort, is to apply for a job through a third-party job site like Indeed or CareerBuilders.
-They have their own agenda for anything you send through them, and that adds a lot of complications to the processing of your application.
+One thing you should never do, except as an absolute last resort, is to apply for a job through a third-party job site.
+They have their own agenda for any data you send through them, which adds a lot of complications to the way they process your application.
 This increases the chances that some glitch will leave you in doubt as to whether or not your application even went through.
 This can happen fairly often on third-party job sites.
-If you see a job you want to apply for, you’re much better off going to the employer’s company site and applying there.
-Sometimes a posting on a third-party job site will send you directly to the employer’s site, and if that happens, good.
-But if you don’t see any information in the posting that enables you to find the employer, try Googling some distinctive key phrases from the posting, along with the job title.
+If you see a job you want to apply for, you’re much better off going to the employer’s company site and applying there—or doing some digging to get a direct line to a hiring manager.
+If you don’t see any information in the posting that enables you to find the employer, try Googling some distinctive key phrases from the posting, along with the job title.
 There’s a good chance you’ll find the same posting elsewhere, either on the employer’s site or on a third-party site with information about the employer.
 If you don’t, wait a few days and try again.

 So third-party online job sites are probably not going to produce a job for most people.